hello-michelle-star/hello-michelle-star.github.io/_posts/2025-10-11-hackathon.md

 ## What’s Next

-- Chosen to showcase as Higher Ed Spotlight at the The Global Impact Forum
+- Chosen to showcase as Higher Ed Spotlight at The Global Impact Forum
 - Compete at the Kuzneski Innovation Cup to secure mentorship and funding.
 - Apply for grants through Pitt SHRS.
 - User research and interviewing both potential users and WAV companies.